ibrohirim/data-visualization/README.md

 The "Tree Map" project analyzes a file system with a selected directory as the root node.
 Options to visualize by file age, type or permissions.
 Hovering over a node will display the files path and size.

-The parallel Coordinates prject visualizaes a large quantinty of data using the parallel lines method.
+The "Parallel Coordinates" prject visualizaes a large quantinty of data using the parallel lines method.
 Caveat of this approach is that large amounts of data pose a performance impact.
 Further improvements might be necessary to handle that type of data.